sheldonkotyk/ktyk/content/collections/pages/livestream.md

     content:
       -
         type: text
-        text: 'Sheldon is the co-host of Quest, with Kirk Durston.
-A weekly show where topics of faith, science, and philosophy are discussed '
+        text: 'Sheldon is the co-host of '
       -
+        type: text
+        marks:
+          -
+            type: bold
+          -
+            type: italic
+        text: 'Quest with Kirk Durston'
+      -
+        type: text
+        text: '.
+A weekly show where topics of faith, science, and philosophy are discussed ' -
         type: text
         marks: